Team-BHP > Technical Stuff

 It turned out that the radiator was clogged due to dust etc and it was removed and cleaned thoroughly.
 Post that fresh coolant was added and the problem never came back again.

-sumeethaldankar is offline (3) Thanks
+sumeethaldankar is online now (3) Thanks

 Old 25th February 2023, 11:32 #10